-Iranian President Hassan Rouhani has vowed his country will never pursue a nuclear bomb, in the latest sign the newly elected leader is open to improving relations with the United States.
+Iranian President Hassan Rouhani is vowing his country will never pursue a nuclear bomb, in the latest sign the newly elected leader is open to improving relations with the United States.

 In an interview from Tehran with NBC News, President Rouhani said Iran has never sought nuclear weapons and that it would under no circumstances "seek any weapons of mass destruction."

 Iran has for years insisted its nuclear program is peaceful.
 The U.S. and some of its allies disagree, and have helped implement several rounds of sanctions that have battered Iran's economy.

 Mr. Rouhani, who was elected in June, is considered more moderate than his predecessor, Mahmoud Ahmadinejad.
 He has for months suggested Iran should improve relations with the West.

 Some in Washington have been skeptical, saying true power lies with Iran's supreme leader, Ayatollah Ali Khamenei.
 But Mr. Rouhani said his government has "full power," "complete authority," and "sufficient political latitude" to solve the nuclear issue.

 Barry Pavel , a former defense policy adviser to U.S. President Barack Obama, tells VOA that Mr. Rouhani's recent statements reflect a "real opportunity" to engage Iran on its nuclear program.

 "There is one senior decision maker, and that's the supreme leader.
 So in that sense, it appears that the proposals and engagement do have his direct sponsorship and support."

 Mr. Rouhani's comments come just before he travels to the U.S. next week for the annual meeting of the United Nations General Assembly.

 Pavel, who is the Director of the Atlantic Council's Brent Scowcroft Center on International Security, says it is conceivable that Mr. Rouhani could come prepared to make further good-will gestures.